The medium household income in the US was $57,616 in September 2016. Half of households had income above that, half below.

 That’s income for a family, not one person.
 It’s middle America: not poor, not rich.
 It varies by geographic area and by race but it’s a good workable number.
 Let’s work with it.

 How much of that income do Americans spend on food?
-The USDA says about 9.8%:
+The USDA says about 9.8%, which includes money spent on food away from home:

 The share of income spent on total food began to flatten in 2000, as inflation-adjusted incomes for many Americans have stagnated or fallen over the last decade or so.
 In 2014, Americans spent 5.5 percent of their disposable personal incomes on food at home and 4.3 percent on food away from home.